MaloLM/football-player-detection-with-yolov8/README.md

 - model requires a lot of data from the most perspectives possible.
 Classes having very few samples will be of course poorly detected and sometimes even missclassifyed.

-- I have learned how to use the Ultralytics YOLOv8 framework which will be usefull for many other usecases such as image segmentation, pose estimation, object tracking and image classification
+- I have learned how to use the Ultralytics YOLOv8 framework which will be usefull for many other usecases such as image segmentation, pose estimation, object tracking and image classification, heatmaps...

 - It motivates me to commit myself in CNN model performances optimisation for being able to cover most of the CNN usecases, such as embedded computer vision.